badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 ## What Is Ozaria?

-> 🧙‍♂️ This summer we'll get together for a **100% free, two-day online coding adventure** where your child will:
+> 🧙‍♂️ This summer we'll get together for a **100% free, three-day online coding adventure** where your child will:

 </div><!-- /.b-right -->
 </div><!-- /.breakout -->